skramm/jautocorrect/README.md

 ## Context
-Students are given an assignment: they need to write a small (single) Java program that generates some console output.
+Students are given an assignment: they need to write a small (single) Java program that generates some console output, given some command-line arguments.
 When they are done, they upload the unique source file on a Moodle instance.

 There are multiple assignments (so every student does not have the same), identified by an index.
 Thus, the file they are required to upload must have a filename similar to:
 `MyProgram1.java` or `Assignment5.java` or `Exercice3.java`

+This bash script will automate the testing of each program, to see if it fullfilths the requirements (given arguments produces given output).

 ## What this program does:

-- extract zip file into `src/` folder
+- extract input zip file into `src/` folder
 - for each file:
     - extract student name and number from file name
     - extract assignment index from file name
     - checks that assignment index is correct (is an authorized one).
-If not, report it.
+If not, report it and switch to next one.
     - checks that filename is correct (is the one given in assignment).
-If not, report it.
+If not, report it, and carry on.
     - checks that file extension is correct (is the one given in assignment).
-If not, report it.
+If not, report it, and carry on.
-    - checks that program compiles (`javac`), if not report is in output file and switch to next
+    - checks that program compiles (`javac`), if not report is in output file and switch to next one.
-    - runs the provided test scripts, compare (`cmp`) the generated output with the provided output it should generate, on count the number of success.
+    - runs the provided test scripts, compare (`cmp`) the generated output with the provided output it should generate, and count the number of success.
 Report that count.

 ## Input file
-The input zip file is assumed to contains files matching the pattern:
+The input zip file is assumed to contains a set of files matching the pattern:
 ```
 PPPPP NNNNN_XXXXXXX_assignsubmission_file_FFFFFC.EEE
 ```